-- Pearson Vue can provide special accommodations to candidates who have official requirements, such as extra time, a reader, or the need for medication during the examination. - Further information on accommodations is available on www.bsecho.org. - All requests must be put in writing with supporting documents to support claims for special accommodations.
-Requests will be approved at the discretion of the BSE.
-Forward such requests to accreditation@bsecho.org.
+Pearson VUE can provide special accommodations to candidates with official requirements, such as extra time, a reader, or medication during the examination.

+All requests must be in writing and supported by documents from a healthcare professional/provider detailing the requirements and reason for the request.
+The BSE will approve requests at its discretion and must be submitted within the pre-registration window.
+To submit such requests, forward them to accreditation@bsecho.org.